North Georgia Rivers

 What is sight fishing on the Soque River?

-Sight fishing means spotting an individual trout in the clear water and presenting a fly to that specific fish, rather than blind-casting.
-The Soque is ideal for it because the water is clear enough to see trophy trout from 30 feet and the fish are big enough to spot and target.
+Sight fishing means spotting an individual trout in the clear water and presenting a fly to that specific fish, rather than blind-casting to likely water.
+The Soque is ideal for it because its spring-fed, limestone-influenced water is clear enough to see trophy trout from 30 feet, and the fish — wild and holdover browns to 28 inches — are big enough to spot and target one at a time.

 How do you sight fish for trout?

-Approach low and slow so you don't spook the fish, spot it with polarized sunglasses, read which way it's feeding, cast above it with a long leader, get a drag-free drift, and set gently when you see it eat.
-On the Soque, the drag-free drift is the most important step.
+Approach low and slow so you don't spook the fish, spot it with polarized sunglasses, read which way it's feeding, cast well above it with a long leader, get a drag-free drift, and set gently when you see it eat.
+On the Soque, the drag-free drift is the most important step — if the fly drags, a visible fish will refuse it every time.

 What gear do you need to sight fish the Soque?

-Polarized sunglasses (essential), a 9–12 foot leader with 2–4 feet of fluorocarbon tippet, a soft-tip rod to protect light tippet, and drab clothing.
-The long leader and fine tippet keep the line away from wary trophy trout.
+Polarized sunglasses (essential, amber or copper tint), a 9–12 foot leader with 2–4 feet of 5X or 6X fluorocarbon tippet, a soft-tip moderate-action rod to protect light tippet on the set, and drab earth-tone clothing.
+The long leader and fine fluorocarbon keep the visible fly line well away from wary trophy trout.

 Why do Soque trout spook so easily?

-They live in clear, low, often-pressured private water and grow large by being cautious.
-In clear water they see movement, line, and drag easily — so a low, slow approach and a drag-free drift are what separate a refusal from an eat.
+They live in clear, low, lightly pressured private water and grow large by being cautious.
+In clear water they see movement, line, drag, and bright colors easily — so a low, slow approach, drab clothing, and a drag-free drift are what separate a refusal from an eat.
+The same clarity that lets you see them lets them see you.

 When is the best time to sight fish the Soque?

-Spring (April–June, peaking in May) when the water is clear and fish are active, on bright high-sun days from mid-morning to mid-afternoon when the light reveals the lies.
-Avoid sight fishing right after rain when the water is stained.
+Spring (April–June, peaking in May) when the water is clear and fish move shallow to feed on dense hatches, on bright high-sun days from mid-morning through mid-afternoon when the light reveals the lies.
+Avoid the day or two right after rain when the water is stained, and let it drop and clear first.

 Learn sight fishing from a Soque guide